Alvaro07/instafake/README.md

 # Instafake

-A simulated IG app developed with React
+A simulated IG app developed with React + Firebase

 ---